BEST Kananaskis Cabin Rentals to Get Cozy In

 Mount Engadine is the best cabin rental in Kananaskis and easily one of Alberta’s best cabins.
 Mount Engadine Lodge is located along the Smith Dorrian Road/Spray Lakes Road, about one hour away from Canmore.
 There isn’t much else around besides mountains, valleys, trees, and some moose in the wilderness.

 There is no cell service, WiFi, and no televisions.
 It’s back to wilderness here – precisely like what you may be after with a trip to the Canadian Rockies.
-It’s quite literally cabin camping at its finest.
+It’s quite literally cabin glamping at its finest.

 It’s like camping, but with a booking here, you get a comfortable king-size bed, fireplace, and a delicious restaurant serving you all local food.
 So, let’s call it glamping.